Articles on

 +

 In truth, the heart of the Apostle clung to Timothy at such a moment of sorrow; and his pouring out his heart in this way became the basis of the appeals and exhortations he was about to address to his beloved child.
-This is divine in its method, for it is ever God’s way to reveal the depth of His affections for the saints before giving to them words of guidance or admonition.
+This is divine in its method, for it is always God’s way to reveal the depth of His affections for the saints before giving to them words of guidance or admonition.
 (The Birth of Jesus by H.H.
 Snell)

 As individuals we need mercy, because of our weakness and infirmities every step of the road (see Heb.
 4:14-16); whereas the Church is regarded as on the perfect ground of redemption before God.
 (The Birth of Jesus by H.H.
 Snell)